Who Can Participate

 - Develop your research.
 If you have questions about how to begin your research, talk with your faculty advisor.
 Your research does not have to be complete in order to participate – use Research Day to gain valuable feedback.

 - Meet with your faculty advisor.
 Your advisor will need to review and approve your abstract prior to submission.

 - Review abstract judging criteria.
 When drafting your abstract, review the judging criteria to meet expectations.
 See the “Judging Criteria” tab for details.
 All students who submit an abstract will present at Research Day.

 - Create your research poster.
+Create your research poster.
 Your research must be displayed in print format.
-Complimentary printing of a 54″ wide x 36″ tall poster will be provided to students whose abstract is submitted by the deadline (March 9), courtesy of the School of Public Health.
+Complimentary poster printing will be provided to students whose abstract is submitted by the deadline (March 20, 2020), courtesy of the School of Public Health.
 Posters must be presented at SPH Research Day.